 Shyloe Fayad is Okanagan based and the CEO & Founder of Happiness Habits and Radical Wondering Collective.
-In this article, she discusses the difference between an anxiety attack and panic attack, symptoms of panic attack, and the 5 most important things that you need to know to deal with the panic attack.
+In this article, she discusses the difference between an anxiety attack and panic attack, symptoms of a panic attack, and the 5 most important things that you need to know to deal with a panic attack.
 This is the 3rd article in a series of 3.

 Anxiety Attack vs. Panic Attack

 It is important to make a distinction between anxiety attacks and panic attacks.

 - Anxiety attacks are very specific to a particular situation.
 There is an obvious and particular reason why you are experiencing those feelings.
 This happens before a particular event or in response to a particular situation.
 It might be because you have an important speech or report that you need to do, something is due, or maybe you're asking someone to marry you.
 There are a lot of reasons we can have anxiety attacks that almost immobilize us.
 Symptoms include a rapid heartbeat, excessive sweating, inability to focus, trembling and shaking.

 - Panic attacks, on the other hand, are different.
 A panic attack occurs for what seems to be no particular reason at all.
 You may just be walking down the street and your heart starts pounding fast, you're shaking, and trembling.
 You start to feel like you're losing control.
 You might even be afraid that you're going to die.
 It is this strong physiological reaction where several things occur all at once, and it seems to have absolutely no real cause.
 One thing that everyone should know is that panic attacks occur to almost everyone.
 Once or twice in their lifetime, most people will experience a panic attack.
 You don't need to be concerned as this is quite common.